uboslinux/ubos-website/content/docs/development/misc/setting-up-arch-linux/LEFTOVER.md

 1. In the shell that came up, perform the actual installation.
 The following steps should work.
 If you need more information, consult the [Arch Linux installation guide](https://wiki.archlinux.org/index.php/Installation_Guide).

+   1. Update your boostrap system and make sure you have all packages installed that we need later:

+      ```
+      # pacman -Syu
+      # pacman -S btrfs-progs gptfdisk parted dosfstools arch-install-scripts
+      ```

+      If it asks you a question, accept the defaults.

+   1. Determine the name of the actual disk you will be using for your Arch Linux system.
+      This is often ``/dev/sda`` but may be something like ``/dev/vdb`` on UTM. ``lsblk`` may be helpful: look for a disk that is not currently mounted.

+      For these instructions, we will assume the disk is ``/dev/sda``.
+If it isn't in your case, make sure to replace it with the correct name in all commands below.

    1. Partition your root disk ``/dev/sda`` in a way that makes sense to you.
 If you are not sure, here is a somewhat complicated scheme (sorry!) that should work with dual BIOS